Florida Gators men's basketball: SEC Championships

 Though the automatic berth in the NCAA Tournament is given to the conference tournament winner, the SEC declares the team with the best record in the regular season the "official" conference champion.
 The Gators have won a total of seven official (regular season) SEC championships.
-Norm Sloan won the first one during the 1988–89 season, and Billy Donovan has won the other six, including the 2006–07 season in which the Gators also won the SEC Tournament championship and NCAA national championship, and three in a four-year span from 2011–2014.
+Norm Sloan won the first one during the 1988–89 season, and Billy Donovan has won the other six, including the 2006–07 season in which the Gators also won the SEC Tournament championship and NCAA national championship, and three in a four-year span from 2011 to 2014.

 The 2013–14 squad became the first team in SEC history to have an 18–0 regular season conference record.

 Complete postseason results

 NCAA tournament results

-Florida has appeared in the NCAA tournament 22 times.
-Their combined record is 48–20.
-However, their appearances in 1987 and 1988 have been vacated by the NCAA making their official record 45–18.
-They were NCAA National Champions in 2006 and 2007.
+Florida has appeared in the NCAA tournament 24 times.
+Their combined record is 49–20.
+However, their appearances in 1987 and 1988 have been vacated by the NCAA making their official record 46–18.
+They were NCAA National Champions in 2006, 2007, and 2025.